Dumbbell Lunge

 Safety Notes

-• Use caution if you have balance issues.
+• Use lighter weights if balance issues

 Spotting